inwenis/blog/docs/posts/post02.md

 Just like me you created tens of repositories while writing code katas.
 Now you would like to keep all katas in a single repository.
 Write a script to move several repositories to a single repository.
 Each repo's content will end up in a dedicated directory in the new "master" repo.
 Remember to merge unrelated histories in the "master" repo.

+## Exercise 6

+Inspect your PATH env variable, i.e. print each line on a new line.

 .

 .